-Celebrate Cozumel independence and enjoy low crowds and plenty of tranquility during these two awesome months to visit Cozumel Quintana Roo Mexico.
+Celebrate Mexico’s independence and enjoy low Cozumel crowds and plenty of tranquility during these two awesome months to visit Cozumel Quintana Roo Mexico.

 Cozumel in August and September has warm and sunny daytime air temps in the 90s and the mid-80F water temperatures make for perfect diving without that bulky wetsuit in your luggage.
 It’s the peak time for the annual whale shark migration and baby sea turtle hatchings on the island.
 September also welcomes the annual Cozumel Ironman 70.3 event, and Mexico celebrates its independence with fireworks and special culinary dishes.